HBS 2+2 Deferred MBA Essay Prompts & Tips (2025-26)

-As of 2024, HBS has changed its deferred MBA essay prompts away from the traditional, "What else should we know about you?" to three smaller essays.
-Read more and nail your HBS 2+2 application here.
+HBS has replaced its traditional deferred MBA essay prompt, 'What else should we know about you?' with three smaller essays.
+Read more and get expert insight to nail your HBS 2+2 application here!

 Free Event